What is the difference between regulated and unregulated bridging loans?

 - Unregulated bridging loans: Favoured by intermediaries, property investors and property developers, often to ‘bridge’ a payment gap with a tight turnaround.

-How do I know which one I need?
+How do I know which loan I need?

-Determining which type of bridging loan you need will depend on the type of property you wish to purchase.
+Determining if you need a regulated or unregulated bridging loan will depend on the type of property you wish to purchase.

 - If you are looking to raise a first or second charge against a property that is the residence of the owner, then you will need a regulated bridging loan.
 A minimum of 40% of the property will need to be (either now or in the near future) lived in by the homeowner.